ssayols/bioinformatics/howtos/README.md

 **Requirements**

-* ucsc tools
+* fetchChromSizes from the UCSC tools, or
-* or, alternatively, a mysql client
+* a mysql client, or
+* curl, or
+* R + a BSGenome package, or
+* samtools and a bam file

 **Source**